Best Warmblood Horse Trailer: Get Custom Stall Sizes to Fit Your Horse

 Check out this video that goes into more depth on aluminum.

 We mention all of these horse features without even getting into the exciting range of human focused features you’d want.
+Often, warmblood horse owners spend a lot of time at weekend shows.
+So why not invest in some features to make your trailer feel like home?

 Since size is such an important feature to consider in a Warmblood horse trailer, let’s take a closer look…

-Typically, a slant load horse trailer from another manufacturer wouldn’t work well for your larger breed horse.
+Typically, a slant load horse trailer from another manufacturer wouldn’t work well for your large breed horse.
 That’s because most brands follow a ‘one-size-fits-all’ philosophy.
 This mantra only really works for horses that fall in the 15.2-15.3 hand range and weigh around 1,100 lbs.

 Often, this means we’ll increase the width or height of the overall trailer to achieve slant load stalls that work for different size animals.